billwparker/Census-API/readme.md

 # Census API

+Python Flask API

-Census API endpoints that pulls information for a specific latitude/longitude
+Census API endpoints that pulls information for a specific latitude/longitude.

-Uses FCC API to turn latitude/longitude into a US Census FIPs code
+Uses FCC API to turn latitude/longitude into a US Census FIPs code.

+Census tracts contain between 2,500 to 8,000 people.

+Get the poverty rate at a latitude/longitude in a census tract.
+/api/v1.0/poverty/<float:latitude>/<float:longitude>